-- Debt Markets Services provides trustee, custody and standby services to the debt capital and securitisation markets, specialised trust management and accounting services to the debt capital markets, and data warehouse and investor reporting to the Australian securitisation market and, - Managed Funds Services operates in Australia and Singapore, providing outsourced responsible entity, trustee and custody services across a variety of asset classes including property, infrastructure, private equity, emerging markets and hedge funds.
+- Debt Markets Services provides trustee, agency, trust management, accounting, document custody and standby servicing to the debt capital and securitisation markets, acts as the Australian data warehouse for investor and regulatory reporting and provides digital solutions for the Banking and Financial Services industry, and - Managed Funds Services provides independent responsible entity, custody, trustee and investment management services to the domestic and global managed funds industry.
+Perpetual has a global client base serviced from our Singapore and Australia presence, administrating a board range of asset classes including property and infrastructure, debt, fixed income, equity, private equity, emerging markets and hedge funds.